Vernon Township, New Jersey: Local government

-As of 2024, the Mayor is Howard L. Burrell, whose term of office ends December 31, 2023.
-Members of the Vernon Township Council are Council President Patrick Rizzuto (2025), Council Vice President Natalie Buccieri (2025), Michael Furrey (2023; appointed to serve an unexpired term), Brian Lynch (2025) and Harry J. Shortway (2023).
+As of 2024, the Mayor is Anthony L. Rossi, whose term of office ends December 31, 2027.
+Members of the Vernon Township Council are Council President Patrick Rizzuto (2025), Council Vice President Natalie Buccieri (2025), Jessica DeBenedetto (2025; elected to serve an unexpired term), William J. Higgins (2027) and Bradley D. Sparta (2027).

+In February 2023, Peg Distasi was appointed to the seat expiring in December 2025 that had been held by Bryan Lynch; the seat will come up for election in November 2023 for the balance of the term.
+In the November 2023 general election, Jessica DeBenedetto was elected to serve the balance of the term of office.

+In November 2022, the council appointed Joe Tadrick to fill the seat expiring in December 2023 that had been held by Harry Shortway the previous month due to health issues.

 In October 2021, the Township Council selected Michael Furrey to fill the seat expiring in December 2023 that had been held by Kelly Weller until she stepped down from office earlier that month after announcing that she was moving out of the township.
-Furrey will serve on an interim basis until the November 2022 general election, when a candidate will be selected to serve the balance of the term of office.
+Furrey served on an interim basis until the November 2022 general election, when Bradley D. Sparta was elected to serve the balance of the term of office.

 The Township Council selected Toni Cilli in January 2021 to fill the seat held by Jean Murphy running to December 2021.

 Andrew Pitsker took office in July 2020 after being chosen to fill the seat expiring in December 2021 that had been held until Mark Van Tassel left office the previous month.
 Pitsker served on an interim basis until the November 2020 general election, when he was elected to serve the remainder of the term.

 Four members of the governing body were elected in May 2011 and took office on July 1, 2011, Jean Murphy was elected in November 2014 just beating Edward Dunn.

 Emergency services

-Vernon Township is serviced by the Vernon Police Department, two ambulance squads and four fire departments.
+Vernon Township is serviced by the Vernon Police Department, one ambulance squad and four fire departments.
+All of the emergency services are made up of volunteers, except for the police department.

 Vernon Fire Department covers a significant portion of "the Valley", Highland Lakes Fire Department covers "the mountain", McAfee Fire Department covers the Pleasant Valley Lake area and Pochuck Valley covers most of the Glenwood section.

-The Vernon Township Ambulance Squad is split between two buildings, "the Mountain" and "the Valley" respectively, while the Glenwood section is partially covered by the Glenwood Pochuck Volunteer Ambulance Corps.
-Other than the Police Department, the rest of the emergency services are made up of volunteers.
+Since 2024, Vernon Emergency Medical Services (formed from the merger of the Vernon Township Ambulance Squad and the Glenwood Pochuck Volunteer Ambulance Corps) is split between three stations buildings situated to best serve the township.